Follow these steps to improve your website copy and better connect with your audience.

 4. Demonstrate authority and provide value.

-If you haven't already, set up a blog and gather some testimonials for your website.
-To keep your blog consistent, put together a content calendar and schedule a regular time in your calendar to draft and publish helpful blog posts for your customers.
+Action: If you haven't already, set up a blog and gather some testimonials for your website.
+To keep your blog consistent, put together a content calendar and schedule a regular time in your calendar to draft and publish helpful blog posts.

 5. Keep it concise.